Overview

 - All staff are required to have a clear criminal record check/vulnerable sector check as a condition of employment

-- All counsellors and instructors have CPR and First Aid certification
+- All counsellors have CPR and First Aid certifications

-- Counsellors and counsellors in training are required to have at minimum the Bronze Cross certification.
-Senior counselors leading our white-water trips have their Sirius Wilderness First Aid.
+- Counsellors and counsellors-in-training are required to have at minimum the Bronze Cross certification.
+Senior counsellors leading our white-water trips will have their Sirius Wilderness First Aid certification.

 - Hurontario runs a weeklong staff training and orientation session in June

-- Training & search protocols reviewed on a regular basis
+- Training & search protocols are reviewed on a regular basis

 - All staff are required to complete training in Health & Safety Awareness, Accessibility, and WHMIS